pcwerk/jurassic/README.md

-# jurassic
+# Jurassic

-A suite of tools to collect unix artifacts.
-Jurassic is a suite of tools and tutorials -- it is not a one-stop shop for artifact collection.
+Jurassic is a suite of tools and tutorials -- it is not a one stop shop for artifact collection.

 ## System Check

-To check for unix system vulnerability we recommend using
+To check for unix system vulnerabilities, we recommend using

   * [lynis](https://cisofy.com/lynis/)
   * [unix-privesc-check](https://github.com/pentestmonkey/unix-privesc-check)